Skip to Content

 Ascites is a buildup of fluid in the abdominal cavity.

-People with ascites often have painful swelling of the belly.
+Most people who have this condition have already been diagnosed with cirrhosis or scarring of the liver.
+People with ascites often have painful swelling that can make movement uncomfortable and challenging.
 It can be a sign that your liver disease is getting worse.

 Cirrhosis of the liver is the main cause of ascites.
 More than 50% of people with cirrhosis develop ascites within 10 years of their liver disease diagnosis.